 "… no, the pastry isn't there.
 That is a blank in the table, for an English eye … So what are they putting on instead?
 I think meat, meat and more meat."

-Kathleen Wall, culinarian at the Plimoth Plantation — a “living museum” in Massachusetts where the Pilgrims landed accidentally in 1620 — explains that they were lacking butter and flour to make pie crust.
+Kathleen Wall, a culinarian at the Plimoth Patuxet — a “living history museum” in Massachusetts where the Pilgrims accidentally landed in 1620 — explains that they were lacking butter and flour to make pie crust.
 Their first Thanksgiving in 1621 celebrated surviving their first year in a new land.

 LIKELY during Thanksgiving 1621:

-Cranberry sauce (not talked about for another 50 yrs) — plus, sugar was scarce.
+- Cranberry sauce (not talked about for another 50 years — plus, sugar was scarce)

 Hale’s work paid off.
 A letter to Pres.
 Lincoln in Sept.
-1863 is thought to have inspired his proclamation to make Thanksgiving a national holiday on November’s third Thursday.
+1863 is thought to have inspired his proclamation to make Thanksgiving a national holiday on November’s last Thursday.
 He did this during the Civil War in 1863 (the same year he delivered the Gettysburg Address) as a way to unify the country around a common history.
-Read Hale’s letter here:
+Read Hale’s letter on our source page!

 Proclamation of Thanksgiving